Dr. Wonser’s U.S.A. Indian Root Bitters in Amber

 Provenance: Richard T. Siri Collection

 Our museum is fortunate to have a number of very fine examples of Dr. Wonser’s U.S.A.
-Indian Root Bitters gracing our shelves.
-One in deep aqua, another in green and this example in amber.
+Indian Root Bitters gracing our gallery.
+One in deep aqua, another in green, and this example in amber are featured.
 All from the Richard T. Siri collection in California.
 This is worth the price of admission alone if you ask any bitters or western bottle collector.

 Dr. Wonser’s is one of the top western bitters according to most advanced collectors.
 This unusually shaped round cylinder bottle has sixteen flutes on the shoulder and two rings on the neck and comes in some great colors and character.
 The interesting name and the pronounced embossed copy make these bottles stand out in a crowd.

 William Hawkins was born in 1814 in Rhode Island and moved to Milwaukee, Wisconsin in 1840 where he established himself as an accomplished machinist.
 He left his wife and family and moved to San Francisco somewhere around 1861 where he worked for the Union Foundry.
 Hawkins then went to the Reese River region of central Nevada for a period of time but soon returned to San Francisco and took up the machinist trade again until he partnered with I. H. Wonser to sell bitters.